Identity Access Management (IAM)

 - Manager

-- Invite a user to the group as a member.
+- Invite users to the group as members.

 - Update group information.